 - Reviewing papers for conferences

-- Presenting at conferences, webinars, short courses, brown bag sessions, and town halls
+- Presenting at conferences, webinars, short courses, and brown bag sessions

-- Participating in the consensus process for standard development and best suggested practices
+- Participating in the consensus process for standards development and best suggested practices

 - Being a part of groundwater’s voice to the U.S. national government.